What is IFRS vs US GAAP?

 Definition of Terms

 The GAAP is a set of principles that companies in the United States must follow when preparing their annual financial statements.
 The measures take an authoritative approach to the accounting process so that there will be minimal or no inconsistency in the financial statements submitted by public companies to the US Securities and Exchange Commission (SEC).
-This enables investors to make cross-comparisons of financial statements of various publicly-traded companies in order to make an educated decision regarding investments.
+It enables investors to make cross-comparisons of financial statements of various publicly-traded companies in order to make an educated decision regarding investments.

 Key Differences between IFRS vs. US GAAP